booth-algo/RISC-V-T24/docs/noam.md

 ### 06/12
     - Worked on implementation for store word, load word and load word unsigned instructions.
 Created a testbench in assembly for it, modified the data mem unit, the cotrol unit and the top module.
 It all works !
 This concludes the Single Cycle for the RISC-V

+### 07/12
+    - Worked on first draft of cache with JAMIE.
+Finished first draft version, compiles fine, not tested